Mathew-colla/MYProject/README.md

 # MYProject
-# COVID-19 Exploratory Data Analysis (EDA)
+# 1. COVID-19 Exploratory Data Analysis (EDA)
+# 2.FEBRUARY_sales Exploratory Data Analysis (EDA)

-A clean, well-structured Exploratory Data Analysis (EDA) project using a global COVID-19 dataset.
+A clean, well-structured Exploratory Data Analysis (EDA) project using a global COVID-19 dataset and February sales EDA.
 This repository demonstrates professional data workflows and advanced skills —from loading and cleaning data to visualizing trends and generating actionable insights.

 ---

 ## 📌 Project Overview

-This project explores global COVID-19 patterns using descriptive statistics, visual analytics, and feature relationships.
+This project explores February sales and global COVID-19 patterns using descriptive statistics, visual analytics, and feature relationships.
 The goal is to uncover trends, hotspots, and meaningful insights that support data-driven reporting and decision-making.

 ---